ishaanb5/fulllstackopen/README.md

 ## File Structure

-- Answers for parts 0-2 of the course are in this repository.
 - Answer for part 3 are present in its own [repository]('https://github.com/ishaanb5/fullstackopen-part3') that has been added as a submodule for reference.
 - The file structure being used is as follows: